Thomas Chatterton Manuscript Project

 I have to say, 'so you know where you stand with me', that I have a real fondness for all Chattertonian writers; biographers, bibliographers, essayists, editors, and chancers (Dix, Wilcox, Croft, Catcott, perhaps I should add an etc to this list, don't you think?), whether their work be large or small, derivative or otherwise - there is usually something to delight about the work or the individual!

 A work I must also mention is Thomas Chatterton 1752-1770, An Annotated Bibliography,' by Jean C. Rowles, A.L.A.
 It's a wonderful piece of work 'submitted for fellowship of the Library Association, October 1981'.
-I have recently heard that Jean has passed on, I do wish I had had the chance to speak with her about her thesis.
-My thanks go to Dawn Dyer of (Bristol Library) for telling me of this work.
+I have recently heard that Jean has passed on.
+I learned of Jean's work from Dawn Dyer of (Bristol Library), for which I owe her my thanks.

 Over the last few years I have taken thousands of photographs of manuscripts, postcards, newspapers and magazines, in fact all sorts of artefacts and ephemera.
 I am so fortunate that two of my favourite places, the absolutely wonderful, Bristol Reference Library, and Bristol Archives, are the source of most of my images to-date.